-Rows 2 to 4 in Fig. 17 show maps compiling minimum, median and maximum local precipitation values for December 1909 from the stepwise selection.
-Spatial patterns 5 are in very good agreement with the observations from both Fig. 16 and the first row of Fig. 17.
+Rows 2 to 4 in Fig. 17 show maps compiling local minimum, median and maximum of the 25-member ensemble monthly precipitation amounts for December 1909 from the stepwise selection.
+Spatial patterns are in very good agreement with the observations from both Fig. 16 and the first row of Fig. 17.
 Observed values are very close or slightly lower than median simulated values, which demonstrates the small bias of the method.
-The last 3 maps in Fig. 17 also confirm the occurrence of large rainfall amounts in the areas void of currently available observations, especially the Jura mountain range where an exceptional flooding of the town of Besançon was recorded in January 1910 (Allard, 1910; Boudou et al., 2015).
+The last 3 maps in Fig. 17 also confirm the occurrence of large rainfall amounts in the areas void of currently available observations, especially the Jura mountain range where an exceptional flooding of the town of Besançon was recorded in January 1910 (Allard, 1910; Boudou et al., 2016).